tprasadtp/ubuntu-post-install/docs/testing.md

 !!! info

-    - Test on arm only use YAML config not lists
+    - Tests on arm only use YAML config not lists

 - Additionally script is also tested on ARM64 on bionic
 - Dockerfiles used for building the image are in `/dockerfiles` directory.